mikemakepen/chrome_extension_css_filter/README.md

 # chrome_extension_css_filter
-a chrome extension to disable urgly ads
+a chrome extension to disable some ads